- Oops!Something went wrong.Please try again later.

 How Hard Would It Be For Research Frontiers To Raise More Cash For Growth?

-While its cash burn is only increasing slightly, Research Frontiers shareholders should still consider the potential need for further cash, down the track.
-Companies can raise capital through either debt or equity.
+There's no doubt Research Frontiers seems to be in a fairly good position, when it comes to managing its cash burn, but even if it's only hypothetical, it's always worth asking how easily it could raise more money to fund growth.
+Issuing new shares, or taking on debt, are the most common ways for a listed company to raise more money for its business.
 Commonly, a business will sell new shares in itself to raise cash and drive growth.
 We can compare a company's cash burn to its market capitalisation to get a sense for how many new shares a company would have to issue to fund one year's operations.

 Is Research Frontiers' Cash Burn A Worry?